neilg63/astro-calc/README.md

 ### GET /transposed-transitions

-This shows the proejcted transitions of historic celestial body positions transposed onto the current or referenced time and place.
+This shows the projected transitions of historic celestial body positions transposed onto the current or referenced time and place.
 It may be used for natal transitions.

 Query string parameters: